robertodoering/dart_mpd/README.md

 dart_mpd is a dart package which implements the [Music Player Daemon](https://www.musicpd.org/) protocol.

-Supports Linux, macOS, Windows and web.
+Supports Linux, macOS and Windows.

 ## Example